uolkan/DRL/README.md

 get an average score of +13 over 100 consecutive episodes.

 # Getting Started
+After downloading the project files;

-First create an environment from [Environment](./environment.yml) then follow the instructions.
+1- First create an environment from [Environment](./environment.yml) then follow the instructions.
+2- Then download the Banana.app zip file and unzip it.

 # Instructions
 To train the agent, start jupyter notebook, open `NavigationProject.ipynb`